What is “Fake Reviews” and Why Should You be concerned?

-The sharp online business does not “sell out,” writing a enthusiastic review about a poor product, because they know it’s better for the business to think long-term.
+The sharp online business does not “sell out,” writing an enthusiastic review about a poor product, because they know it’s better for the business to think long-term.

 This is a perfect example to show you short term gain.
-Yes that is good but you want to think long-term gain.
-If those stories end up to TripAdvisor their reputation are going to be affected.
+Yes, that is good but you want to think long-term gain.
+If those stories end up to TripAdvisor their reputation is going to be affected.

-Sadly, there are people, companies, businesses that think only about making a quick gain and take rejoice ruining other people’s life.
+Sadly, there are people, companies, businesses that think only about making a quick gain and take rejoice to ruin other people’s life.